johnhelmuth/cluster-map/content/tatterpedia/4.sapient-species/index.md

 cultural push toward humility and \"not rocking the boat\".

-The Flotilla moves nomadically from cluster to cluster every decade or two, but while they\'re around they try to establish trade relations with the locals systems, usually trading technology for the raw resources they need.
+The Flotilla moves nomadically from cluster to cluster every decade or two, but while they're around they try to establish trade relations with the locals systems, usually trading technology for the raw resources they need.

-While more open and advanced systems find them to be great to establish relationships with (the Flotilla\'s presence is usually a boost to economies), there are also plenty of folks who don\'t trust that the Flotilla\'s kindness is genuine.
+While more open and advanced systems find them to be great to establish relationships with (the Flotilla's presence is usually a boost to economies), there are also plenty of folks who don't trust that the Flotilla's kindness is genuine.
 They think that the Flotilla is just waiting for the right moment to start taking worlds.
-They also don\'t believe that hiding their appearance makes them untrustworthy, and think their "environmental constraints" are just a cover story.
+They also don't believe that hiding their appearance makes them untrustworthy, and think their "environmental constraints" are just a cover story.